AI Ready Analyzer Logo

 • The Vibe: It feels like how a human would highlight a book.

-Level 3: The "Markdown" Split (The Pro Move)
+Level 3: Markdown Split

 If you are technical enough to convert your documents to Markdown before uploading (which you should), you unlock a superpower.